 A wide format plotter is a very specialized type of printer which generates printed documents ranging from two to six feet wide.
 Businesses which design or construct things have historically used a plotter rather than a traditional printer because only plotters were capable of unparalleled degrees of precision.
 Today, wide format printing has caught up technologically, making plotters less common than they used to be.

 Print heads are printer components that are used to transfer ink onto the substrate.
 It does this by firing tiny droplets of ink via numerous printer nozzles to create a desired print.

-Print heads, that are located within the ink cartridge, receive printing instructions from the printer processor or the computer.
+Print heads, that are usually located on the bottom of the ink cartridge, receive printing instructions from the printer processor or the computer.
 It then evaluates the intensity, amount and location of ink required and moves the head horizontally, line by line, to those locations to write or print the contents.

 Raster Image Processor or RIP Software